 We’ve all heard the phrase “fighting like cats and dogs.”
 Does that mean you’re doomed to choose a home with either cats or dogs?
 Of course not.
-While some might identify as “cat people” or “dog people,” a lot of us are genuine animal lovers, and we want diverse households.
+While some might identify as “cat people” or “dog people,” many of us are genuine animal lovers, and we want diverse households.
 If you already have a feline or two in residence, these are the best dog breeds for cats.

 Dog Groups to Avoid